 Length of the Second Stage of Labor

-Research results on the length of the second stage are mixed.
-Three researchers found that women who had waterbirths had shorter pushing phases (Zanetti-Daellenbach et al. 2007; Torkamani et al. 2010; Mollamahmutoglu et al. 2012), while two researchers found no difference between waterbirths and land births in the length of the second stage (Chaichian et al. 2009; Menakaya et al. 2013).
-Only one study separated out women who had given birth before and those who were giving birth for the first time.
+Research results on the length of the second stage are also mixed.
+Three research teams found that people who had waterbirths had shorter pushing phases (Zanetti-Daellenbach et al. 2007a; Torkamani et al. 2010; Mollamahmutoglu et al. 2012), while two groups found no difference between waterbirths and land births in the length of the second stage (Chaichian et al. 2009; Menakaya et al. 2013).
+Only one study separated out people who had given birth before and those who were giving birth for the first time.
 They found that in both of these groups, the average length of the second stage was shorter in waterbirths (Mollamahmutoglu et al. 2012).

 Length of the Third Stage of Labor

-Only four researchers have compared the length of the third stage of labor between waterbirths and land births, and the results are mixed.
-Two of the studies found that the third stage was shorter (Chaichian et al. 2009; Mollamahmutoglu et al. 2012), one research study reported a longer third phase (Zanetti-Daellenbach et al. 2007), and one study found no difference in the length of the third stage (Thoeni et al. 2005).
-These results are complicated by the fact that some researchers required mothers to get out of the tub to birth the placenta (Mollamahmutoglu et al. 2012); while in other studies they didn’t say whether women got out of the tub during the third stage.
-The management of the third phase of labor was probably different from study to study, but it is difficult to tell because the management style was usually not recorded.
+Only four research teams have compared the length of the third stage of labor between waterbirths and land births, and again the results are mixed.
+Two of the studies found that the third stage was shorter (Chaichian et al. 2009; Mollamahmutoglu et al. 2012), one research study reported a longer third phase (Zanetti-Daellenbach et al. 2007a), and one study found no difference in the length of the third stage (Thoeni et al. 2005).
+These results are confused by the fact that some researchers required participants to get out of the pool to birth the placenta (Mollamahmutoglu et al. 2012); while in other studies they didn’t say whether people got out of the pool during the third stage.
+The way care providers handled the third phase of labor was probably different from study to study, but it is difficult to tell because the management style was usually not recorded.
 No studies have compared giving birth to the placenta in the pool versus on land.

 Postpartum Blood Loss